The Association of Illustrators Limited

 The Association of Illustrators Limited, a company incorporated in England and Wales with company number 01237440 and registered office at Somerset House, Strand, London WC2R 1LA (we, us, our) is the data controller.
 This means that we determine the purposes for which, and the way in which personal data are processed.
 As a data controller we will comply with all applicable data protection laws.

-Should you have concerns about the way we process your data or would like us to stop processing your data please contact Ren Renwick on [email protected]
+Should you have concerns about the way we process your data or would like us to stop processing your data please contact Rachel Hill on [email protected].

-You can also download the AOI Data Protection Policy Oct 2018
+You can also download the AOI Data Protection Policy revised June 2021

 1. WHAT PERSONAL INFORMATION DO WE COLLECT ABOUT YOU?